Federal Pell Grant and Other Grants

 - Submit the Federal TEACH Grant application to the Financial Aid Office

-- Complete your Agreement to Serve and Initial and Subsequent Counseling
+- Complete your Agreement to Serve or Repay and Initial and Subsequent Counseling

 For more information regarding the Federal TEACH grant, please visit the Federal TEACH website.